Resolving Conflict in Decision-Making for Autonomous Driving: Impact of Conflict

 \section{Impact of Conflict}

 In this section we show how conflict can impact the ability of an agent to accomplish its objective in a safe and timely fashion.
 We consider the four possibilities; both agents plan assuming they are the leader, both agents agree Car 1 is the leader, both agents agree Car 2 is the leader, and both agents think the other is the leader.
 When the agents do not agree, which can occur if there is conflict in the game, they will compute different equilibria to the game.
-We demonstrate in various simulated driving scenarios, that this conflict can result in longer objective completion times.
+We use a simulated highway lane change driving scenario to demonstrate that this conflict can cause sub-optimal behaviour, resulting in longer objective completion times.